arthurbrousse/arthurbrousse.github.io/_posts/2021-12-17-datastory.md

 [^5]: [Reality check of public sentiment on electric cars](https://www.jdpower.com/business/press-releases/2020-q1-mobility-confidence-index-study-fueled-surveymonkey-audience)

 ## To wrap it up...
 We have an example of the power of large scale data and what it can tell us.
-It is quite known now, that people tend to accommodate their behavior and opinion to the ones of recognized or influential people.
+It is quite known now that people tend to accommodate their behavior and opinion to the ones of recognized or influential people.
 - Telsa, while still being quite a new company with mixed feelings about it, has an aura of innovation and novelty around it which might sound promising for its future.
 - Chevrolet on the other hand, has the advantage of being associated with race cars and the sentiment of freedom and adrenalin.
 {: .text-justify}